premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-3.How can you implement threads in Java?
+3.How can you implement threads in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)